openmailbox/xbox_leaders/README.md

 This is a wrapper around the Xbox Live API provided for free at [https://www.xboxleaders.com/](https://www.xboxleaders.com/).

+__NOTE:__ The free Xbox Leaders API was scheduled to be shutdown on 4/30/2014.
+The source code remains available for download on
+[Github](https://github.com/XboxLeaders/XboxLiveAPI).
+Using this client requires access to a live endpoint.

 ## Installation

 Add this line to your application's Gemfile: